Emmanuel Carella: Career

 Carella, who began writing songs at the age of 14, said: "Some of my songs are fun and happy, but most of them are deep.
 It all depends on how you interpret them, but yes, I did write songs for Rachel, especially around that time."
 In 2013 he admitted that he still thought about Barber every day.
 He released his debut studio album, Emmanuel, on 18 April 2005.

 Since releasing his debut album, he has been travelling the world and taking a break from his recording career.
-Carella worked on one of the world's largest cruise ships with Royal Caribbeans "Freedom of the seas" as captain in 2007.
+Carella worked on one of the world's largest cruise ships with Royal Caribbeans "Freedom of the seas" as dance captain in 2007.
 As well as "Navigator" and "Mariner" of the seas as a Singer Dancer in 2006, 2008, and 2009.

-In 2010 Carella appeared in an Australian production musical of, West Side Story.
+In 2010 Carella appeared in the Australian production musical of, West Side Story as an onstage swing and 2nd cover to the Jet character "Action".
 In June 2011 he was on The Morning Show as a backup dancer for Gina G. In 2012 Carella was part of the Young Talent Time team revamped as the assistant/resident choreographer.

+Carella was also part of the "Ignite the dark- colour of night dance company" in 2016 - Directed by Alfie Scalia and Daniel Ryan from Melbourne Dance Centre in Brunswick, Victoria.
+Currently a teacher at Melbourne Dance Centre, teaching dance (lyrical, Jazz and singing.

 Carella toured Victoria in 2017 with Melbourne-based company, Masters of Choreography, as a dancer in Raise the Barre.